P9-CovertCommunication/Exercises/Performance and Reliability Analyses of Communication Network/T2_Source_coding/T2_Source_coding.md

 # T2.
 Performance and Reliability Analysis of Communication Networks
+## This is the property of the Authors, we gladly accept donations in the form of beer.
+- Authors: Anders Bundgaard and Nicolai Lyholm
+- Date: 14/10/2024
 ## Task 1.
 ### Define entropy H(X) and provide its interpretation.
 The entropy of a random variable describes its uncertainty or the amount of information encoded in this random variable/process.
 The more information we know in advance (less uncertain about the outcome), the lower the entropy.